 Alice Springs.
 2039.
 A fish falls from the sky – it still smells of the sea.
-It’s been raining for days, the apocalypse looms ever closer and Gabriel York knows something is wrong.
+It’s been raining for days and Gabriel York knows something is wrong.

 When the Rain Stops Falling unfolds like a puzzle to be solved.
 Told through the interconnected stories of two families over four generations; between a prediction in London 1959 and its outcome in Australia eighty years later.